privacypatterns/privacypatterns/README.md

 All of the patterns and principle definitions live in the [Wiki section](https://github.com/m0hit/privacypatterns/wiki) of the code repository.
 To make any changes or additions to the content of privacypatterns.org, you must modify the files in the Wiki.

-Prereqs: You will need a Github account.
-[Sign up for one here.](https://github.com/signup/free)
+Prereqs: You will need to be signed in to Github.
+If you need a Github account, [sign up for one here.](https://github.com/signup/free)

 1. Go to the list of [Patterns](https://github.com/m0hit/privacypatterns/wiki/Patterns) or [Principles](https://github.com/m0hit/privacypatterns/wiki/Principles), which live in the [privacypatterns Wiki](https://github.com/m0hit/privacypatterns/wiki).